Finding the Cure for Alcoholism

-I’ve been sober for almost four and a half years.
-I don’t call myself alcoholic but for lack of a better word I used the term alcoholic in the title of this article.
+I’ve been sober for almost ten years.
+I don’t call myself an alcoholic, but for lack of a better word, I used the term alcoholic in the title of this article.
 I could say that I have “Alcohol Use Disorder” or AUD, but those labels are both clinical and clumsy.
-I don’t identify as an addict either.
-I was addicted to alcohol and I was addicted to nicotine.
+I don’t identify as an addict, either.
+I was addicted to alcohol, and I was addicted to nicotine.
 Both were killing me.
-Both were dumbing me down, numbing me out, shrouding my world in a grey cloud of dull and hopeless.
+Both were dumbing me down, numbing me out, shrouding my world in a grey cloud of dullness and hopelessness.
 I could not stop “using” either alcohol or nicotine for many frightened, guilty, frustrated years.
 Trying to stop, hoping to stop, wishing to stop, feeling resigned, giving up, trying again….that was definitely an addiction.

 I’m simply free.